Resveratrol — Stack & Timing

 Commonly paired with

-Pterostilbene is a methylated analog of resveratrol with reportedly higher bioavailability; some experts favor it over or alongside resveratrol for similar sirtuin/AMPK-related targets.
+Pterostilbene is a methylated analog of resveratrol with reportedly better bioavailability and longer half-life; some experts, including Rhonda Patrick, prefer it over resveratrol or combine them for broader coverage.

-Resveratrol is proposed to activate sirtuins (SIRT1), which are NAD+-dependent enzymes; pairing with NAD+ precursors is theorized to enhance sirtuin activity.
+Resveratrol is proposed to activate sirtuins (SIRT1), which are NAD+-dependent enzymes; combining with NAD+ precursors is theorized to enhance this pathway relevant to metabolic and longevity biology.

 Safety & interactions